Child-Rearing Support Registry

 Municipalities are required to register information on child-rearing support programs in the Mynaportal Application Management System and make updates whenever a system is revised or discontinued.

-For app providers:
+For application service providers:

 FY 2023